Frequently Asked Questions

 Is there a way for others to participate?

 YES!
 No performance is complete without an audience.
 We will have free and public concerts and events throughout the festival week in Streator, IL.
-A full schedule with details will be posted closer to the festival.
-Also, follow our Facebook page for updates and announcements.
+A full schedule with all of Poco a Poco’s public events, lectures, and concerts is posted on our Events tab on the website.
+All events are family friendly and aim to be high-quality.

 If you would like to volunteer during the festival, please contact us directly via email at info@pocoapoco.org